skilesare/immortality/achieving_supersociety/education-prefs.md

 This may imbalance education to some extent.
 There may be competition to teach the students that are predisposed to do well.
 A billionaire's son may have 6 individual instructors per year and remove the student from the general pool.

 How do we combat this?
 Do we combat this?
 Teachers need to have a vested interest in their students to help assure them of success.
 This system may be imbalanced, but it provides for a more income and distributes economic rents more fairly among teachers than the current system.

+The size of the pool of students may need to be raised to a higher level to combat the imbalance.